dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 <!--- constraining the search space  -->

-As a running example lets consider a neural network that takes images as inputs and produces labels for those images as output.
+As a running example let's consider a neural network that takes images as inputs and produces labels for those images as output.
 Importantly, though, the concepts explained here can be applied broadly in all AI supported industries, including self driving car technology, speech recognition, and robot training.
 Adversarial robustness is currently one of the top research areas in AI, and has critical importance for almost all AI industries (which these days can almost be replaced with “almost all industries”).